Dotsian/CBattle/README.md

 # Battle-Package
-Interactive battle package for the Ballsde Discord bot
+Interactive battle package for the Ballsdex Discord bot